 Try to shield your Pin in case there are cameras fitted by criminals above the keypad.
 Or, stick to in-branch machines, which are less likely to have been tampered with than one on the high street.

 What to do if you're a victim of bank fraud

 Check your account online regularly to spot any irregularities and contact your bank as soon as possible if you think you've been a victim of fraud.

-Your bank must refund unauthorised transactions and restore your account to the state it would have been in had the transaction not be made, unless it can prove that you've acted fraudulently or been grossly negligent.
+Your bank is legally required to refund unauthorised transactions and restore your account to the state it would have been in had the transaction not be made unless it can prove that you've acted fraudulently or been grossly negligent.

 They can't refuse to refund you based on a hunch - they must investigate properly - but banks don't always get this right.
 Which?
 Money has obtained exclusive data revealing the card providers handling fraud claims poorly.

 If you're unhappy with the way your bank has dealt with your complaint, you can refer the matter to the Financial Ombudsman Service (FOS).

 Which? campaigns for scam victims to be reimbursed

 Not all scam victims are legally entitled to compensation.